This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 Based on this terminology, there are three types of absolute block working:

 On lines not equipped with a line block system, train movements on the open line are protected by telephone messages exchanged between local operators, i.g. train directors and block operators of intermediate block stations.
 This requires to have all stations that limit a block section locally staffed.
 Before an exit signal that leads onto a single track line is cleared, the train director has to offer the train to the next train director.
 After that train director accepted the train, it may leave the departure station.
-After having entered the block section, the train director of the departure station gives a departure message to the receiving train director and to all intermediate block stations.
+After the train has entered the block section, the train director of the departure station gives a departure message to the receiving train director and to all intermediate block stations.
 After the train has cleared a block section, the train director or block operator checks that the train has cleared the overlap and is displaying a rear end marker.
 Then, the signal is reset to stop and a block release message is given to the station in rear.

 Train messages on a single track line